 When the first bit of each frame is not used for CRC-4 framing, it is normally set to 1.
 When the first bit of each frame is used for CRC-4, the multiframe is separated into two sub multiframes (SMF) of eight frames each.
-The first bit of the FAS in each SMF is used for the CRC-4 while the first bits of all eight non-FAS octets are used to carry a framing pattern plus a backward error indicator.
+The first bit of the FAS in each SMF is used for the CRC-4 while the first bit of all eight non-FAS octets are used to carry a framing pattern plus a backward error indicator.
 This is shown in Table 4.

-Sub- multiframe number Frame number Bit 1 of each frame
+Sub- multiframe Frame number Bit 1 of each frame

+number

 0 C 1

 1 0

 2 C 2

-Ι 3 0
+т 3 0

-1 4 C 3
+I 4 C 3

 5 1

-6 $C_4$
+6 C_4

-Multiframe 7 0
+Multiframa 7 0

-Withiname II 8 C 1
+Multiname II 8 C 1

 9 1

 10 C 2

 11 1

 12 C 3

-13 Е
+13 E

-14 C 4
+14 C_4

-15 Е
+15 E

-Table 4:Meaning of the first bit of each frame, when the bit is used for CRC-4.
+Table 4: Meaning of the first bit of each frame, when the bit is used for CRC-4.

 The CRC-4 is calculated over the submultiframe (2048 bits), with the CRC bits set to 0 for the calculation.
-The result of the CRC-4 calculation is then placed in the $C_1$ - $C_4$ bit locations of the next submultiframe.
-The CRC-4 alignment signal is $\{0, 0, 1, 0, 1, 1\}$ .
+The result of the CRC-4 calculation is then placed in the C_1 - C_4 bit locations of the next submultiframe.
+The CRC-4 alignment signal is $\{0, 0, 1, 0, 1, 1\}$.
 The E bits are used to indicate whether submultiframes were received with errors.
 Normally, the E bits will be 1, but are set to 0 to indicate a submultiframe with a CRC error (the first E bit applies to the first submultiframe of a multiframe, while the second E bit applies to the second submultiframe).

-&lt;sup>8 This equation is also derived in Bellamy.
+8 This equation is also derived in Bellamy.

 Signaling in E1 is accomplished through the signaling channel (channel 16).
 This channel can carry signaling similar to the robbed bit signaling for DS1, or can carry HDLC (LAP-D) frames for higher-level type signaling.
-If ABCD bit type signaling is used, the first octet in channel 16 of the multiframe will contain {0, 0, 0, 0, X, Y, X, X}.
-The remaining octets of channel 16 (fifteen octets since there are total of 16 frames in a multiframe) will contain {A, B, C, D, A, B, C, D}.
+If ABCD bit type signaling is used, the first octet in channel 16 of the multiframe will contain $\{0, 0, 0, 0, x, y, x, x^9\}$.
+The remaining octets of channel 16 (fifteen octets since there are total of 16 frames in a multiframe) will contain $\{A, B, C, D, A, B, C, D\}$.
 That is, each octet will contain the signaling for two channels.
 The first four bits will contain the signaling for the channel with the same number as the frame number.
-So the first four bits in the channel 16 octet of frame 1 will contain the signaling for channel 1.
+So the first four bits in the channel 16 octet of frame 1 will contain the signaling for voice channel 1 of the 30 voice channels.

-The second four bits in that octet will contain the signaling for the channel 15 channels higher.
-So the second four bits in the channel 16 octet in frame 1 will contain the signaling for channel 16.
-Thus, when we get to frame 15 (the last frame of the multiframe), the signaling octet will contain signaling for channels 15 and 30.
+The second four bits in that octet will contain the signaling for the voice channel 15 channels higher.
+So the second four bits in the channel 16 octet in frame 1 will contain the signaling for voice channel 16 (which is carried in slot number 17 of the frame).
+Thus, when we get to frame 15 (the last frame of the multiframe), the signaling octet will contain signaling for voice channels 15 and 30.
 Thus, each multiframe contains signaling for each channel.
 The difference from DS1 is that no bits are taken from the message channels so each message channel is a clear channel 64Kbps (no robbed bits).
 Signaling in this channel is described in the Q.400 series of ITU recommendations.